KizitoNaanma/Eventae/README.md

 ## Eventae
-a decentralise platform that helps you create events and manage them
+A decentralise platform that helps you create events and manage them

 #### Test The Dapp
 * Go to this link http://base.aepps.com/